ndi3-forschungszentrum-borstel.jpg

 Kanninen Katja 0486

-Prof. Dr. Jochen Guck - Max-Planck-Institute for the Science of Light (Erlangen)
+Dr. Stephanie Möllmert - Max-Planck-Institute for the Science of Light (Erlangen)

 Dr. Kirsten Bos - Max-Planck-Institute for Evolutionary Anthropology (Leipzig)